tiffanynk/trash-panda-fe/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Trash Panda is a Progressive Web App that aims to make it easier for people to recycle and throw away trash rather than literring.
 The app displays an interactive map where the users can view all of the closest recycling bins and trash locations convenient to them.
 The locations are represented by our extremely cute mascot, the Trash Panda himself.
 The recycling/trash locations are crowd-sourced, so a user can also add a new trash/recycling location for others to utilize.
-A user also has the ability to earn points (along with good karma) each time they log recycling activity.
-Competitive recyclers can vie for a position on the points leaderboard, which displays the top participants.

 ### Built With